-We are pleased to present our 2014 audit service plan for Calgary Parking Authority (the "Authority"), which describes our audit scope and strategy, our protocols for communication with the Audit Committee (the "Committee") and management, and other services we provide for the Authority.
+We are pleased to present our 2014 audit service plan for the Calgary Police Service (the "Service"), which describes our audit scope and strategy, our protocols for communication with the Finance and Audit Committee (the "Committee") and management, and other services we provide for the Service.

-We are proud of our relationship with the Authority.
-Our objective at Deloitte is to set the standard of excellence and our team is committed to providing an efficient, high-quality audit.
+We are proud of our relationship with the Calgary Police Commission and the Service.
+Our objective at Deloitte is to set the standard of excellence and our team is committed to providing an efficient, highquality audit.
 We recognize and are sensitive to your expectations regarding cost management and quality.
 We will focus our efforts on higher risk areas and coordinate our activities with management and make every effort to achieve audit efficiencies.

 We are providing this audit service plan to the Committee on a confidential basis.
-It is intended solely for the use of the Committee and the Board of Directors to assist them in discharging their responsibilities with respect to the financial statements of the Authority for the year ending December 31, 2014, prepared in accordance with International Financial Reporting Standards ("IFRS") (the "Financial Statements") and is not intended for any other purpose.
+It is intended solely for the use of the Committee and the Calgary Police Commission to assist them in discharging their responsibilities with respect to the financial statements for the year ended December 31, 2014, prepared in accordance with Public Sector Accounting Standards ("PSAS") (the "Financial Statements") and is not intended for any other purpose.